IMACS-GmbH/emBRICK/Hardware Products/RaspberryBrick/Driver-SPI2Serial-SC16IS740/README.md

 Install one of the listed RASPBIAN operating system versions from below:

-**Tested by Raspberry Pi OS Kernel Version 5.10  Release date: March 04th 2021
+**Tested with Raspberry Pi OS Kernel Version 5.10  Release date: March 04th 2021

 under https://www.raspberrypi.org/software/operating-systems/ you can find a the current version of the PI OS.